nivevj/Personal-Expense-Management-and-Forecasting-Tool/README.md

 # Personal-Expense-Management-and-Forecasting-Tool
-A personal expense management and forecasting tool built with React & Flask
+A personal expense management and forecasting tool built with Flask using Prophet Algorithm